-Installing the belts to a rear roll cage bar, the body-belt attachment must be positioned next to the "HANS-belt" attachment.
+Installing the belts to a rear roll cage bar, the BODY-belt attachment must be positioned next to the "HANS-belt" attachment.
+If wrap around installation is used, both, the HANS-belt and the BODY-belt shall be installed side by side.